alexanderrich/exploration_consumption/doc/journal/paper.md

-such as the cessation of an annoying noise [@Solnick1980], watching a video when bored [@Navarick1998], or drinking soda when thirsty [@Brown2009], a bias towards immediate rewards has been observed on the scale of minutes or even seconds.
+such as the cessation of an annoying noise [@Solnick1980], watching a video when bored [@Navarick1998], or drinking soda when thirsty [@Brown2009], a bias towards immediate rewards has been observed on the scale of minutes or seconds.

 There is debate about how to formally describe non-exponential discounting.
-Many studies have found that humans and animals appear to discount future rewards at a hyperbolic rate, allowing the value of a future reward to be written
+Many studies have found that humans and animals appear to discount future rewards at a hyperbolic rate, allowing the value of a future reward to be written as

 $$
 V(r, t) = \frac{r}{1+kt}